Collected Advice on Music

 On Mastery

 I’ll lead with the most important kind of advice I’ve received on music, via jazz pianist, educator, and author Kenny Werner.
 His two books, Effortless Mastery and Becoming the Instrument, have massively helped thousands of musicians, including myself.
-Some ideas from Jacob Collier round out this section:
+Some ideas from Jacob Collier and Quincy Jones round out this section:

 Kenny Werner